 We are still working on our fine motor skills by coloring and painting often, and this craft is a great way to use their authentic art in a more structured way.
 After having the boys paint their little hearts out on either construction or cardstock paper and letting the paint dry, we traced circles on the paper.
 Working together we cut the circles out and then glued them onto a bright piece of paper to make our snowman.

-Hope you find some inspiration from these crafts and they melt away your winter blues…at least somewhat.
+Hope you find some inspiration from these cute and easy winter crafts and they melt away your winter blues…at least somewhat.
 Spring is coming, friends, I promise!